AirshipCraft/docs/src/mech/economy/companies.md

 > <span style="color:red">Currently unimplemented.</span>
 # Companies
-> See also [Commands](/src/mech/economy/companies/commands.md) for a full list of commands.
+> See also [Commands](/src/mech/economy/companies/commands.md) for a full list of commands related to this page as well as aliases.

 ## Overview